Emersonn: Club career

 Emersonn progressed through the academy of Athletico Paranaense, with his standout season coming in 2021, where he started the campaign with eight goals in only four games.
 In June of the same year, he signed his first professional contract with the club, a three-year deal.
 The following month, he was called up to the first team to cover for the injured Matheus Babi, but did not feature in any games.

 In October 2022, he suffered a tear of his cruciate ligaments, which ruled him out until the second half of the 2023 season.

+In January 2025, Emersonn joined Turkish side Göztepe.
+Later that year, on 28 April, he netted his first goal in a 4–1 win over İstanbul Başakşehir.

+On 1 September 2025, Emersonn signed with Toulouse in French Ligue 1.
+A month later, on 5 October, he scored his first goals for the club by netting a brace in a 2–1 away win over Lyon.

 International career

 Emersonn represented Brazil at the 2019 South American U-15 Championship, making four appearances.